GeneralOfAR/Argon-AR/README.md

 ## Exploits Supported:

-None tested as of Byfron but sirhurt should support
+None tested as of Byfron but Sirhurt should support